Harper Lee: Death

 Lee died in her sleep on the morning of February 19, 2016, aged 89.
 Prior to her death, she lived in Monroeville, Alabama.
 On February 20, her funeral was held at First United Methodist Church in Monroeville.
 The service was attended by close family and friends, and the eulogy was given by Wayne Flynt.

-After her death, The New York Times filed a lawsuit that argued that since Lee's will was filed in a probate court in Alabama that it should be part of the public record.
-They argued that wills filed in a probate court are considered part of the public record, and that Lee's should be made public.
-An Alabama court unsealed the will in 2018.
+After her death, The New York Times filed a lawsuit that argued that since Lee's will was filed in a probate court in Alabama that it is part of the public record and that Lee's will should be made public.
+The will was unsealed in 2018, revealing that most of Lee's assets had been bequeathed to a trust she formed in 2011.

 Fictional portrayals

-Harper Lee was portrayed by Catherine Keener in the film Capote (2005), by Sandra Bullock in the film Infamous (2006), and by Tracey Hoyt in the TV movie Scandalous Me: The Jacqueline Susann Story (1998).
+Harper Lee was portrayed by Catherine Keener, who received nomination for Academy Award for Best Supporting Actress for the film Capote (2005), by Sandra Bullock in the film Infamous (2006), and by Tracey Hoyt in the TV movie Scandalous Me: The Jacqueline Susann Story (1998).
 In the adaptation of Truman Capote's novel Other Voices, Other Rooms (1995), the character of Idabel Thompkins, who was inspired by Capote's memories of Lee as a child, was played by Aubrey Dollar.